Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 As the hours tick by, there's a shift change, and registered nurse Barbara Fatemi joins the McDougall team.
 She checks Melisa's pain level regularly to determine when she's ready for the epidural.

-Melisa says she isn't feeling much, but adds that she has a high tolerance for pain.
+Melisa says she isn't feeling much but adds that she has a high tolerance for pain.
 Shaun tells Fatemi he sees the strain on his wife's face.
-Fatemi acts on Shaun's assessment, and calls an anesthesiologist to prepare the epidural, something Shaun later says reinforces his feeling that they're a team.
+Fatemi acts on Shaun's assessment and calls an anesthesiologist to prepare the epidural, something Shaun later says reinforces his feeling that they're a team.

 Levesque soon arrives for the promised "next assessment."
 Melisa is now 10 centimeters dilated and ready to deliver — but she must hold on until nurses can get her into an operating room.

-Levesque will still attempt to deliver both babies vaginally, she explains, but in the OR, Melisa will be in the right place if Bryce doesn't shift his position inside the uterus, and the doctor needs to do a last-minute Cesarean.
+Levesque will still attempt to deliver both babies vaginally, she explains, but in the operating room, Melisa will be in the right place if Bryce doesn't shift his position inside the uterus, and the doctor needs to do a last-minute cesarean.

 "I'll see you in a few minutes.
 No pushing without me, OK?"
-Levesque says over her shoulder as she heads to the OR to prep.
+Levesque says over her shoulder as she heads to the operating room to prep.

 "I'll try," Melisa says, weakly.
 In a minute, nurses are rolling her down the hall, following Levesque.